 The Heat Shrink Wrap design brings up many interesting pros and cons.
 One of obvious benefits is that it is extremely secure and would more than likely not fall off during surgery.
 Another advantage with this design is that it, like the Elastic Wrap design, is more versatile than the Snap Clamp due to its ability to shrink.
 This shrinking quality is also one of the designs biggest flaws.
 Shrink temperatures can vary anywhere from 90° C to 150° C. Temperatures this high can be difficult to safely achieve in an operation environment.
 In addition to the varying shrink temperatures, the shrink time also greatly differs.
-Shrink times can range anywhere from a few seconds to several hours.
-These two huge flaws could potentially make this design completely impractical for use during surgery.
-In terms of cost, the Heat Shrink Wrap design would also be quite cheap.
-Because the heat shrink tubing would be bought from a third party vendor, we would have less control of the opportunity cost and the cost to the consumer.

-Figure 7: Close up of the Heat Shrink Wrap design.
+Figure 6: Close up of the Heat Shrink Wrap design.